 - Sales order or sales quote

-Using Microsoft Flow with D365BC
+Using Power Automate with D365BC

-Flow can automate many of the common repetitive tasks in Dynamics 365 Business Central.
+Power Automate can automate many of the common repetitive tasks in Dynamics 365 Business Central.
 Let’s use the popular example of a Purchase Invoice Approval:

 Select the template “Purchase Invoice Approval” and open the pre-built workflow steps.
-The Flow will automatically send emails and facilitate approval or rejection of the Purchase Invoice.
+The workflow will automatically send emails and facilitate approval or rejection of the Purchase Invoice.
 Approval or rejection will each lead to a different workflow outcome and appropriate users will be automatically notified.

 By contrast, if you’re creating a similar process using Dynamics 365 Business Central’s built-in workflow engine, users must log into Business Central to see what’s happening and interact with each workflow.
-This built-in engine works well for users that are constantly accessing Business Central, but Flow offers a slightly different access point that may be more convenient for many users.
+This built-in engine works well for users that are constantly accessing Business Central, but Power Automate offers a slightly different access point that may be more convenient for many users.

 Ready to automate your day?